The Story Behind the Effie Judging Panel

 Chasing the Light

 To get shots with energy, I’m looking for a variety of things.
 However, the first thing I look for above anything else is the light.
-Everything else is secondary.
 The background, the framing, all the technical elements in most situations will be secondary.
 Top of my mind is what light I have and where it is coming from.
 This in my opinion is what separates great photographers from average ones.

 Soft, Natural Light